-Clips, Quotes & Links to Science Reports regards Lower Rates of Mental Illness (eg. Anxiety & Depression) being Associated with Anti-Inflammatory Plant-based Diets; that Higher Rates of Disease are Associated with Pro-Inflammatory ‘Western Diets’ with High Consumption of Animals; likewise with Alzheimer’s Dementia; plus Refutations of Misleading Media Reports regards Depression, Vegetarians & Vegans.
+Clips, Quotes & Links to 50+ Science News Reports regards Lower Rates of Mental Illness (eg. Anxiety & Depression) being Associated with Anti-Inflammatory Plant-based Diets; that Higher Rates of Disease are Associated with Pro-Inflammatory ‘Western Diets’ with High Consumption of Animals; likewise with Alzheimer’s Dementia; plus Refutations of Misleading Media Reports regards Depression, Vegetarians & Vegans.

 = = = =